fedi-e2ee/public-key-directory-specification/Specification.md

     * `time` -- **string (Timestamp)** (required): The current timestamp (ISO 8601-compatible).
 * `key-id` -- **string(Key Identifier)** (optional): The key that is signing the revocation.
 * `actor-id-key` -- **string (Cryptography key)** (optional): The key used to encrypt the Actor ID in `message.actor`.

+#### Fireproof Validation Steps

+After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `Fireproof` message are as follows:

+1. If `actor-id-key` is provided, decrypt `message.actor` to obtain the Actor ID.
+If the decryption fails, return an error status.
+2. If the `key-id` is provided, select this public key for the given Actor and proceed to step 4.
+If there is no public key for this Actor with a matching `key-id`, return an error status.
+3. If a `key-id` was not provided, perform step 4 for each valid and trusted public key for this Actor until one succeeds.
+If none of them do, return an error status.
+4. Validate the message signature for the given public key.
+5. If the signature is valid in step 4, process the message.

 ### AddAuxData